 Financial benchmarks

 The regulation applies to both the preparation of benchmarks, including the processing of input data on which they are based, and their use.
-"Benchmarks" broadly refer to figures that are accessible to the public, are determined at regular intervals on the basis of certain values, and are used to determine payments, the value of financial instruments or the asset allocation of investment funds.
+Benchmarks broadly refer to figures that are accessible to the public, are determined at regular intervals on the basis of certain values, and are used to determine payments, the value of financial instruments or the asset allocation of investment funds.
 Certain specified entities are exempt from the regulation, including central banks and entities that compile benchmarks for public policy purposes.

 Different classes and types of benchmarks

-• Significant benchmarks are defined in Article 24 of the BMR, but this class includes benchmarks that do not meet the size or importance criteria prescribed in Article 20 for critical benchmarks, but still meet the same criteria set out in Article 24 of the BMR.
-Regarding size limits, the indices that are used directly or indirectly in the composition of the benchmarks are covered under Paragraph 1(a) of Article 24 of the BMR, if they are used as a reference for financial instruments, financial contracts or to measure the performance of investment funds, if they have a value of at least EUR 50 billion (but no more than EUR 500 billion, cf. the requirements of Article 20 of the BMR).
+• Significant benchmarks are defined in Article 24 of the BMR, but this class includes benchmarks that do not meet the size or importance criteria prescribed in Article 20 of the BMR for critical benchmarks, but still meet the same criteria set out in Article 24 of the BMR.
+Regarding size limits, the benchmarks that are used directly or indirectly in the composition of the benchmarks are covered under Paragraph 1(a) of Article 24 of the BMR, if they are used as a reference for financial instruments, financial contracts or to measure the performance of investment funds, and they have a value of at least EUR 50 billion (but no more than EUR 500 billion, cf. the requirements of Article 20 of the BMR).

 Investment Fund

-The Financial Supervisory Authority of the Central Bank of Iceland draws special attention to the fact that the use of the term investment fund in the BMR differs from its use in other legislation in the financial market.
-According to the BMR, an investment fund is defined as follows: an alternative investment fund as defined in point a of Article 4(1) of Directive 2011/61/EU, or a UCITS as defined in Article 1(2) of Directive 2009/65/EC.
+The Central Bank draws special attention to the fact that the use of the term investment fund in the BMR differs from its use in other legislation in the financial market.
+The term investment fund in the BMR refers to both alternative investment funds and UCITS.

 Operating license or registration